Sule's contract, Tolisso out and how Bayern's January transfer window could look

 "For me, my injury last season affected me.
 Bayern is a big club, you always have to be at the top.
 Bayern didn't sign me for nothing.

-"The upcoming African Cup of Nations will be a chance for me to get game time.
+"The upcoming Africa Cup of Nations will be a chance for me to get game time.
 I will use it to show what I'm capable of."

 Adrian Fein is expected to have his loan deal with Greuther Furth terminated so he can move to a different club to get match experience.